jepvini/jeprnel/README.md

 # JEPRNEL

-JEPRNEL is a simple bash and python script for the mad-lads who run self compiled kernel on arch linux.
+JEPRNEL is a *simple* bash and python script for the mad-lads who run self compiled kernel on arch linux.

 *It checks for update, downloads them, checks gpg keys, compiles, makes mkinitcpio, adds boot entries.*

 It works only with grub and does **NOT** support systemd-boot, it's an easy fix but I have to study for my exams :(

-The script will not create a initramfs as the filesystems' types as well as the ssd protocol should be included in the kernel and not loaded as a module
+The script will not create a initramfs as the filesystems' types as well as the ssd protocol should be included in the kernel and not loaded as a module (cool factor +69420)

 ### USE